 Country of Origin: France

-The Selle Français is said to be a classic example of a sport horse; it is strong, athletic, intelligent, has good conformation and is always willing to learn.
+The Selle Français is said to be a classic example of a sports horse; it is strong, athletic, intelligent, has good conformation, and is always willing to learn.

 Selle Français facts

 - The Selle Français was developed at the same government run stud at Saint Lô as the Anglo-Arabain.

 - Until 1958 the Selle Français was regarded as a type rather than as a breed and even today a large number of crosses are allowed to be registered.
 For example, only around 45% of all horses have a Selle Français sire, the rest are by Thoroughbred, Anglo-Norman or French Trotter horses.